CE384/Flitel/README.md

 # Flight-Hotel Reservation System
-Implementation of an Flight-Hotel Reservation System using Flask and PostgreSQL.
+Implementation of a Flight-Hotel Reservation System using Flask and PostgreSQL.

 Database Course Final Project